Olatubosun/rocksdb.docs/DeleteRange.md

 Here is an example to illustrate how this works for forward scans (reverse scans are similar):

-Consider a DB with a memtable containing the tombstone fragment `[a, b)@40`, and 2 L0 files `1.sst` and `2.sst`. `1.sst` contains the tombstone fragments `[a, c)@15, [d, f)@20`, and `2.sst` contains the tombstone fragments `[b, e)@5, [e, x)@10`.
+Consider a DB with a memtable containing the tombstone fragment `[a, b)@40, [a, b)@35`, and 2 L0 files `1.sst` and `2.sst`. `1.sst` contains the tombstone fragments `[a, c)@15, [d, f)@20`, and `2.sst` contains the tombstone fragments `[b, e)@5, [e, x)@10`.
 Aside from the merging iterator of point keys in the memtable and SST files, we also keep track of the following 3 data structures:
 1. a min-heap of fragmented tombstone iterators (one iterator per table) ordered by end key (*active heap*)
 2. an ordered set of tombstones ordered by sequence number (*active seqnum set*)
 3. a min-heap of tombstones ordered by start key (*inactive heap*)

-The active heap contains all iterators pointing at tombstone fragments that cover the most recent (internal) lookup key, the active seqnum set contains the same iterators that are in the active heap, and the inactive heap contains iterators pointing at tombstone fragments that start after the most recent lookup key.
+The active heap contains all iterators pointing at tombstone fragments that cover the most recent (internal) lookup key, the active seqnum set contains the seqnums of the iterators that are in the active heap, and the inactive heap contains iterators pointing at tombstone fragments that start after the most recent lookup key.
 Note that an iterator is not allowed to be in both the active and inactive set.

 Suppose the internal merging iterator in `DBIter` points to the internal key `a@4`.
 The active iterators would be the tombstone iterator for `1.sst` pointing at `[a, c)@15` and the tombstone iterator for the memtable pointing at `[a, b)@40`, and the only inactive iterator would be the tombstone iterator for `2.sst` pointing at `[b, e)@5`.
 The active seqnum set would contain `{40, 15}`.
 From these data structures, we know that the largest covering tombstone has a seqnum of 40, which is larger than 4; hence, `a@4` is deleted and we need to check another key.

 Next, suppose we then check `b@50`.
 In response, the active heap now contains the iterators for `1.sst` pointing at `[a, c)@15` and `2.sst` pointing at `[b, e)@5`, the inactive heap contains nothing, and the active seqnum set contains `{15, 5}`.
 Note that the memtable iterator is now out of scope and is not tracked by these data structures.
+(Even though the memtable iterator had another tombstone fragment, the fragment was identical to the previous one except for its seqnum (which is smaller), so it was skipped.)
 Since the largest seqnum is 15, `b@50` is not covered.

 For implementation details, see [db/range_del_aggregator.cc](https://github.com/facebook/rocksdb/blob/master/db/range_del_aggregator.cc).